Bristol: Government

+Bristol City council consists of 70 councillors representing 34 wards, with between one and three per ward serving four-year terms.
+As of May 2024, no party has an overall controlling majority, but the Green Party are the largest group on the council.

+Between 2012 and 2024, the council was led by a directly elected mayor, the Mayor of Bristol.
+The post was abolished following a 2022 referendum, in which voters chose to replace it with a council committee system.

-The Lord Mayor of Bristol, not to be confused with the Mayor of Bristol, is a figurehead elected each May by the city council.
-Councillor Faruk Choudhury was selected by his fellow councillors for the position in 2013.
-At 38, he was the youngest person to serve as Lord Mayor of Bristol and the first Muslim elected to the office.
-The current Lord Mayor is Councillor Paula O'Rourke.
+The lord mayor of Bristol is a figurehead elected each May by the city council.
+The lord mayor (2025) is Henry Michallat.

-Bristol constituencies in the House of Commons also included parts of other local authority areas until the 2010 general election, when their boundaries were aligned with the county boundary.
-The city is divided into Bristol West, East, South and North West.
-At the 2017 general election, Labour won all four of the Bristol constituencies, gaining the Bristol North West seat, seven years after losing it to the Conservatives.
+In the House of Commons, Bristol is represented by five constituencies, East, North East, North West, South, and Central.

 The city has a tradition of political activism.
 Edmund Burke, MP for the Bristol constituency for six years beginning in 1774, insisted that he was a Member of Parliament first and a representative of his constituents' interests second.
-Women's-rights advocate Emmeline Pethick-Lawrence (1867–1954) was born in Bristol, and the left-winger Tony Benn served as MP for Bristol South East in 1950–1960 and again from 1963 to 1983.
+Women's-rights advocate Emmeline Pethick-Lawrence (1867–1954) was born in Bristol, and the left-winger Tony Benn served as MP for Bristol South East from 1950 to 1960 and again from 1963 to 1983.
 In 1963 the Bristol Bus Boycott, following the Bristol Omnibus Company's refusal to hire black drivers and conductors, drove the passage of the UK's 1965 Race Relations Act.
-The 1980 St. Pauls riot protested against racism and police harassment and showed mounting dissatisfaction with the socioeconomic circumstances of the city's Afro-Caribbean residents.
+The 1980 St Pauls riot protested against racism and police harassment and showed mounting dissatisfaction with the socioeconomic circumstances of the city's Afro-Caribbean residents.
 Local support of fair trade was recognised in 2005, when Bristol became a fairtrade zone.

 Bristol is both a city and a county, since King Edward III granted it a county charter in 1373.
 The county was expanded in 1835 to include suburbs such as Clifton, and it was named a county borough in 1889 when that designation was introduced.

 Former county of Avon

-On 1 April 1974, Bristol became a local government district of the county of Avon.
+On 1 April 1974, Bristol became a local government district of the administrative county of Avon.
 On 1 April 1996, Avon was abolished and Bristol became a unitary authority.

 The former Avon area, called Greater Bristol by the Government Office of the South West (now abolished) and others, refers to the city and the three neighbouring local authorities—Bath and North East Somerset, North Somerset and South Gloucestershire previously in Avon.

 The North Fringe of Bristol, a developed area between the Bristol city boundary and the M4, M5 and M32 motorways (now in South Gloucestershire) was so named as part of a 1987 plan prepared by the Northavon District Council of Avon county.